aikosumarno/ACED/README.md

      want to delete.
   6. You should now see that when you keep on clicking "next" that the question you have deleted is no longer visible.
-- You can edit the details of an exsiting card by:
+- How to edit card details:
   1. Click on "load existing collection".
   2. Click on the deck where the card you want to edit is in.
   3. Click on edit card.